Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. This post also contains additional affiliate links.

 A tip for those parents traveling with multiple children is to dress your children in the same color of shirt (preferably something bright).
 During your travels you will spend of lot of time doing head counts and this strategy helps to locate your kids fast.

 Any larger metal items (belts etc.) will need to be taken off when you go through security, and for adults shoes will need to be taken off, so choose a slip on and keep metal accessories to a minimum.
-As of Sept 2011, the Transportation Security Administration in the U.S. eliminated the need for children 12 and under to remove their shoes during screening.
+Children under the age of 12 do not need to remove their shoes during screening.

 Next up: Taking Flight